 A note on the last point above: In Europe, the legal frameworks for eCommerce change very frequently.
 The resulting work must be carried out promptly to minimize the risk of a legal warning.

 As you can see, running an online shop is by no means trivial.
-It requires technical knowledge as well as know-how in the areas of online law, logistics, online marketing, usability (user-friendliness), web design, search engine optimisation (SEO), measuring success via Google Analytics & Co, distribution in the social networks as well as content marketing.
+It requires technical knowledge as well as know-how in the areas of online law, logistics, online marketing, usability (user-friendliness), web design, search engine optimization (SEO), measuring success via Google Analytics & Co, distribution in the social networks as well as content marketing.
 The latter refers to the promotion of your products with high-quality texts, blog articles and newsletters, thereby drawing the attention of Google and potential visitors to your shop.

-Very comprehensive shops - or if you operate or realise several such portals - should also be implemented with a suitable project management tool.
+Very comprehensive shops - or if you operate or realize several such portals - should also be implemented with a suitable project management tool.
 This is also where the cost calculation for development, product care and maintenance takes place.
 Online collaboration tools such as Slack , Asana, Trello or Microsoft Project help you to coordinate work processes between individual employees and teams.
 And if necessary, across different languages, time zones, media and distances.
 These apps allow you to create a more coordinated workflow for your online shop by providing a unified platform for collaboration and communication.

 You will not become an expert in all these areas.
 Ideally, you should concentrate on a few areas, such as technical operations and web design.
 You then leave the setting up of the products, the topic of online law and online marketing or SEO to suitable employees.
-Or you can have these tasks done by a specialised agency.
+Or you can have these tasks done by a specialized agency.

 Online shop outsourcing